Celebrate Black History this year by reading some of the best children’s books about figures and events in black history.

 This post contains affiliate links.
 This means that if you purchase something from a link, I may receive a small commission at no charge to you!
 You can read more about affiliate links in my disclosure here.
 Thank you for your support in this way.

 Picture Book Biographies

 Tiny Stitches is an endearing picture book biography about Vivien Thomas.
 It’s a compelling account of how Vivien Thomas overcomes racism and resistance from his colleagues to usher in a new era of medicine.
-Readers learn how Vivien pioneered open-heart surgeries on infants and yet remained unrecognized until the 1970s.
+Readers learn how Vivien pioneered open-heart surgeries on infants and remained unrecognized until the 1970s.

 Set in New Orleans, If I Only Had A Horn tells the story of young Louis Armstrong’s childhood journey.
 The story details how he came to play the horn and eventually become the legendary trumpeter we know him as today. *The realities of poverty and gang violence are referenced in the book

 This beautifully illustrated story tells the life story of famed contralto Marian Anderson.
-When Marian Sang, tells of Marian’s life as a child raised in Philadelphia during segregation.
+When Marian Sang tells of Marian’s life as a child raised in Philadelphia during segregation.

-Words Set Me Free is a short picture book biography that focuses on Fredrick Douglass’ early years of life as a slave.
+Words Set Me Free is a short picture book biography that focuses on Fredrick Douglass’ early life as a slave.
 It is the story of how learning to read and write became the key to Douglas becoming a free man.

 This picture book biography journeys through the life of Frederick Douglass.
 He was a leader of the abolitionist movement, a celebrated writer, and an esteemed speaker.
 Douglass was a courageous and thoughtful man whose personal actions greatly affected the course of history.
 His life story highlights the importance of reading and writing.